uptane/uptane-standard/uptane-standard.md

 We assume that attackers may want to achieve one or more of the following goals, in increasing order of severity:

-* Read the contents of updates to discover confidential information or reverse-engineer firmware
+* Read the contents of updates to discover confidential information, reverse-engineer firmware, or compare two firmware images to identify security fixes and hence determine the fixed security vulnerability
 * Deny installation of updates to prevent vehicles from fixing software problems
 * Cause one or more ECUs in the vehicle to fail, denying use of the vehicle or of certain functions
-* Control the vehicle or ECUs within the vehicle
+* Control ECUs within the vehicle, possibly to control the vehicle

 ## Attacker capabilities {#capabilities}